jpang02/eventBack-1/README.md

 # Node.js  EventBack Design Pattern

-Ask not what your callbacks can do for you,
+Ask not what your callbacks can do for you

 Ask what your callbacks have done for you instead

 # My motivations